Jama-analyst/Business-Insight-360/README.md

 **Objective:**
   - [ ] Tony befriefing under Objectives
-  - The objective is have analytics in all markets e.g in India, USA, Canada and Asia.
+  - The objectives is having analytics in all markets e.g. in India, USA, Canada and Asia.
 In short this should be applied to all their markets.
-We have pocket analytics in different markets e.g in USA amd India, we have quite a matured analytic, but if you think about South America and Europe we don't have much analytic there.
-So we want an Enterprise were business intelligent happening and data driven decision making.
+We have pocket analytics in different markets e.g. in USA and India, we have quite a matured analytic, but if you think about South America and Europe, we don't have much analytic there.
+Therefore, we want an Enterprise were business intelligent happening and data driven decision making.

 **Timeline:**
 - [ ] Tony